t6x/reaver-wps-fork-t6x/README.md

 #Option (K)

-	The -K option 1 runs pixiewps with PKE, PKR, E-Hash1, E-Hash2 and E-Nonce, pixiewps will try to attack ralink, Broadcom and Realtek
+	The -K option 1 runs Pixiewps with PKE, PKR, E-Hash1, E-Hash2, E-Nonce and the Authkey.
+Pixiewps will try to attack Ralink, Broadcom and Realtek

 #Wash Usage